sfryers/MT32Editor/Readme.txt

 File Menu - load or save a SysEx file (a complete MT-32 memory state, consisting of system settings plus up to 64 timbres, 128 patches and 85 rhythm keys).
 Any existing MT-32 compatible SysEx files can be loaded, browsed and edited.

 Individual timbres, in .timbre format, can also be loaded and saved using this menu.
 SysEx files are saved in a standard format and can be used with any compatible external software and devices, however .timbre files are only intended to be used with this software.

+Cakewalk Instrument Definition (.ins) files can be exported, containing all patch names and rhythm key names in the current configuration.
+Instrument definition files can be loaded into certain DAW and MIDI applications (principally all versions of Cakewalk/SONAR) to enable the correct custom patch and rhythm instrument names to be shown.
+Files are encoded as plain text, so can easily be manually edited for other purposes.

 View Menu
 	- Patch Editor (shows the patch editor at the right hand side of the application window).